-In this article series, we’re going to take a look into the various businesses built around WordPress.
-The companies/websites listed below aren’t websites running on WordPress, but are companies which provide services related to WordPress.
+We’re going to take a look at the various businesses built around WordPress.
+The companies/websites listed below aren’t websites running on WordPress but are companies that provide services related to WordPress.
 A large number of them are WordPress theme companies, while some are WordPress plugin companies (usually pertaining to a single plugin) and a few of them are the renowned managed WordPress hosting providers.

 Evanto is one of the largest coordinated online digital marketplaces in the world.
 They were started by developers and designers and has grown into one of the largest “digital goods” companies in the world.
 Evanto has over three million people in their community and you won’t believe how much traffic their network gets!

 - Themeforest: Evanto’s most renowned marketplace of themes and website templates for HTML, email templates, and themes for Content Management Solutions like WordPress.

 - CodeCanyon: Code market featuring CSS3 modules, PHP scripts, jQuery snippets, WordPress plugins, etc.

 - Videohive: Stock video footage.